nikkitran78/odoo/SECURITY.md

 contacting us, please try to put together a proof-of-concept attack and take a critical look at what's really at risk.
 If the proposed attack scenario turns out unrealistic, your report will probably be rejected.
-Also be sure to review our list of [non-qualifying issues](https://www.odoo.com/security-report#what).
+Also, be sure to review our list of [non-qualifying issues](https://www.odoo.com/security-report#what).